vavrusa/vavrusa.github.io/_drafts/2015-08-03-embedding-luajit.md

 	on_recv(L, buf, sizeof(buf));
 ```

-Let's try it out then with a simple function that returns the length of the argument.
+Let's try it out with a simple function that returns the length of the argument.

 ```bash
 $ cat test.lua